alleyinteractive/.github/README.md

 Run `phpstan` tests against your project.
 Assumes that `composer run phpstan` will run your tests.

-> ℹ️ Note: This action is deprecated in favor of the [PHP Composer Script](#php-composer-script) action.
+> ℹ️ Note: This action is deprecated in favor of the [PHP Composer Script](#php-composer-script) workflow.

 #### Inputs